carnistclaims/carnistclaims.github.io/README.md

 ### What is a carnist?

 "Vegan" is a silly term.
 We don't have terms like "non-car-thief" or "non-murderer".
-If you don't engage in unethical behavior you're the default, and when you do, that deserves the label.
+If you don't engage in unethical behavior you're the default, and when you do, that deserves the label in any other context.

 ### Who are you?
 What is your political stance?
 What entitles you to make these arguments?

 Some dude on the internet.
 It doesn't matter.
-Veganism is about the victims not the abusers or debaters.

-### Why did you make this website?

-I'm annoyed with bad arguments which has lit the fire under me to make this.
+No, I'm not Vegan Gains, Vegan Teacher, or whoever is your least-favorite vegan on the internet.
+And anyways, veganism is about the victims, not the abusers or debaters.
+I'm mostly annoyed with bad arguments which has lit the fire under me to make this.
 It's mostly inspired in form by the [talkorigins archive](http://talkorigins.org/indexcc/list.html).

-### Are there any limitations on the arguments you consider?

-I try to keep this somewhat high-level but I'm sure that it'll get more in the weeds as time goes on.
-I'm confident that one day the mop of carnist.cc will hopefully touch every corner of the internet.

 ### Isn't this just ["Your Vegan Fallacy Is"](http://www.yourveganfallacyis.com)?